Err0r1/WowEmulationScriptPack/README.md

 I highly recommend learning from these rather than just grabbing them and using them.

 This is highly unorganized and a bit of a mess and that is okay.
 As it's meant to be a resource in a time where resources are very very sparse.
 I do not maintain this repo is is just a collection.
-If your hoping i will remove something that you made.
-I wouldn't hold my breath it will be incredibly hard for me to verify you created it..
 This repo consists of over 4000 files and will continue to grow.
-I just dont have that kind of time to cherry pick through it.

 ## Disclaimer
 I do not own these scripts nor did i create them.